 - Ms. Bauman presented at an Association of Corporate Counsel webinar regarding the future of ACA

 - Ms. Bauman led webinars regarding HIPAA/HITECH compliance and COBRA Compliance sponsored by the Michigan Chamber of Commerce

 Ms. Bauman currently serves on the Board of Trustees of Hope College and was previously the chair of the board from 2011 to 2016.
 She is the first woman to serve in that role in the history of the institution.
 She was a member of the West Michigan Regional Advisory Council for Inforum – a professional women’s alliance.
 In the past, she has served on the board of trustees of the Forest Hills Educational Foundation, as treasurer and a member of the board of directors of Arbor Circle Corporation; and a member of the board of directors of HHS, Health Options.
 Ms. Bauman was chair of the insurance committee and a member of the Board of Benefit Services for the Reformed Church in America; and Academic Affairs chairperson and a member of the board of trustees of Western Theological Seminary.

-Ms. Bauman received her law degree, summa cum laude, in 1986 from the Thomas M. Cooley Law School.
-She also received a bachelor’s degree, cum laude, in 1980 from Hope College.
+Ms. Bauman received her law degree, summa cum laude, from the Thomas M. Cooley Law School.
+She also received a bachelor’s degree, cum laude, from Hope College.
 She is admitted to practice law in the State of Michigan.